 Below is some of our key research and organizing:

-Some children have to pay $1/minute to talk to an incarcerated parent.
+Incarcerated people and their families often have to pay $1/minute or more for a phone call.
 Why?
 Because prisons and jails profit by granting monopoly telephone contracts to the company that will charge families the most.

 We uncover how jails collude with telecom companies to eliminate human contact, by replacing in-person visits with expensive, low-quality video chats.
 Our research and campaign has achieved a number of important victories.